menchelab/VRNetzer/README.md

 the gene panel shows the gene characteristics for individual inspection.
 As described in the publication the sets can be analyzed in terms of their network properties for example.
-In order to show their interconnectivity or lcc size select the network analytics tab on the control panel (turn your right controller to get it) and use the isolate and re-layout functions.
+In order to show their interconnectivity or lcc size select the network analytics tab on the control panel (turn your left wrist/controller) and use the isolate and re-layout functions.
 (NOTE: the LINKS needs to be loaded)

 <br> ![alt text](pictures/mainpanel_6.png)

-To contextualize the variant genes in the functional set of seeds run the random walk on the side panel.
+To contextualize the variant genes in the functional set of seeds run the random walk on the 3rd tab of side panel.
-It will highlight the variants (shiny red), seeds (shiny yellow) and linker genes (shiny blue) in the network and a bar chart within the side panel showing a list of genes resulting fro the random walk ranked by their visiting probabilty.
+It will highlight the variants (shiny red), seeds (shiny yellow) and linker genes (shiny blue) in the 3D network.
+A bar chart within the side panel presents a list of genes resulting from the random walk ranked by their visiting probabilty.
-Depending on the choice of the restart parameter (high r means higher localization around initial gene set) you will find DOCK2 among the first few candidates.
+Depending on the choice of the restart parameter value (high r means higher localization around initial gene set) you will find DOCK2 among the first few candidates.

 <br> ![alt text](pictures/sidepanel_3.png)

 A force-graph layout of the resulting random-walk network can be inspected separately in the 5th tab of the side panel.
-The color legend is the same as in the 3D network and the nodes are interactive so that clicking on them refers directly to the big network and opens the gene panel.
+The color legend is the same as in the 3D network and the nodes are interactive so that clicking on them refers directly to the
+3D network where the gene panel opens as well.

 <br> ![alt text](pictures/sidepanel_5.png)

-Saving your results makes them accessible from utside the VR session here http://127.0.0.1:5000/_side
+Saving your results makes them accessible from outside the VR session: http://127.0.0.1:5000/_side